In January 2015, based on an idea I got from my career coach at the time, I decided that writing a book would be my big scary goal for the year.

 And I’m not alone.

-I suspect this is where the majority of us (the 82 percent) get stuck.
+I suspect this is where the majority of us (82 percent of us) get stuck.

-Steven Pressfield describes this very real mental blocker as the “resistance”, a universal force that’s only mission is to stop people from creating stuff that matters.
+Steven Pressfield describes this very real mental blocker as the “resistance,” a universal force whose only mission is to stop people from creating stuff that matters.

 Even after a year of writing, I’m still hit with the occasional quiet visit from Mr. Resistance, whispering stuff like: